Combine harvester: Size classification

-While this classification is current, the classes themselves have and will evolve over time.
-For instance, a class 7 (VII) combine in the year 1980 would only have 270 horsepower and been one of the largest machines available in the world at that time but in the 21st century the same machine would be considered small.
+While this classification is current, the classes themselves have evolved over time.
+For instance, a class 7 combine in the year 1980 would have had 270 horsepower and been one of the largest machines available in the world at that time, but in the 21st century the same machine would be considered small.
+The Association of Equipment Manufacturers recognizes Class 10, which came into being in 2013, as the largest combine class.
+However, there are combines with horsepower and threshing capacity that could argue for creating a new class.

-Combine fires
+Fires

 Grain combine fires are responsible for millions of dollars of loss each year.
 Fires usually start near the engine where dust and dry crop debris accumulate.
 Fires can also start when heat is introduced by bearings or gearboxes that have failed.
 From 1984 to 2000, 695 major grain combine fires were reported to U.S. local fire departments.
 Dragging chains to reduce static electricity was one method employed for preventing harvester fires, but it is not yet clear what if any role static electricity plays in causing harvester fires.
-The application of the appropriate synthetic greases will reduce the friction experienced at crucial points (i.e., chains, sprockets and gear boxes) compared to petroleum based lubricants.
+The application of appropriate synthetic greases will reduce the friction experienced at crucial points (i.e., chains, sprockets and gear boxes) compared to petroleum based lubricants.
 Engines with synthetic lubricants will also remain significantly cooler during operation.

+Conversions

+Obsolete or damaged combines can be converted into general utility tractors.
+This is possible if the relevant systems (cabin, drivetrain, controls and hydraulics) still work or can be repaired.
+Conversions typically involve removing specialized components for threshing and processing crops; they can also include modifying the frame and controls to better suit operation as a tractor (including lowering it closer to the ground).